Crazy Plant Shop

 With beautiful graphics, engaging mechanics, and cheeky inside jokes and surprises, kids should be locked in quickly and stick around for the long haul.

 Cunning, subtle integration of science means kids learn about selective breeding and Punnett squares without feeling like they're getting schooled.
-Kids gets a lesson that sits somewhere between genetics and entrepreneurism.
+Kids gets a lesson that sits somewhere between genetics and entrepreneurialism.

-There are effective tutorials, occasional tips, and a dictionary of terms.
+There are effective student and teacher guides on the website, as well as occasional tips and a dictionary of terms.
 There's not much in-game assistance, but most kids won't need it.
-Worksheets and clearer scoring would help kids better understand and share progress.

 What's it about?